 These debt service coverage targets will be reviewed at least annually by the Authority and its financial advisor to determine appropriate adjustments that may be necessary.
-As the Authority advances the definition and scope of the planned Airport Development Program, the Authority anticipates potential revisions to the coverage targets.

 4) Airline Costs Per Enplaned Passenger Target

 The Authority will compare its airline costs per enplaned passenger ("CPE") with available sources of data, including the rating agencies' median reports and a selected peer group of airports.
 Due to the different ways that airports set airline rates and charges, it is recognized that comparisons between airports can be misleading.